 It’s no secret that having a tidy and organised desk decreases stress.

-By having a cluttered, messy, unorganized workspace you’re going to stress yourself out looking at the overload of papers and things that don’t need to be there and it will make it feel impossible to get anything done.
+By having a cluttered, messy, unorganized workspace you’re going to stress yourself out.
+Looking at all the mess makes it feel impossible to get anything done.

 And focus = productivity and productivity = success.

-So why wouldn’t you want to tidy your workspace and allow yourself to truly focus?
+So why wouldn’t you want to have an organised workspace and allow yourself to truly focus?

-Look, everyone wants to be that girl that has it all together and has their life sorted.
+Look, everyone wants to be that girl that has it all together and has their life organised and sorted.

 The truth is that not one person on this earth actually has everything together, no one is perfect.

-But, if you are organised you will feel put together and it will be an excellent step in the right direction to having your life as together as it possibly can be.
+But, if you are organised you will feel put together.
+It will be an excellent step in the right direction to having your life as together as it possibly can be.

-Plus when you’re organised, others think you have it together, it creates a great first impression if you have everything at hand as and when you need it (bonus points if you’re organisation is pretty too!)
+Plus when you’re organised, others think you have it together, it creates a great first impression.

 So have I given you enough motivation to start organising your time and your life?
 Have I missed any good reasons to get organised out?
 Let me know in the comments!